-A slice of lemon blueberry cake on a plate.
+A slice of lemon blueberry layer cake on a plate garnished with fresh lemon wedges and blueberries.

 This post may contain affiliate links.
 Read disclosure policy.

-Spring is certainly in the air with this vibrant lemon blueberry cake!
-A moist layered lemon cake studded with fresh juicy blueberries and a homemade lemon cream cheese frosting is the perfect summery dessert for Easter and all of your special occasions.
+Spring is certainly in the air with this vibrant lemon blueberry layer cake!
+A moist layered lemon cake studded with fresh juicy blueberries and a homemade lemon cream cheese frosting is the perfect summer dessert for Easter and all of your special occasions.

 If you love lemon and blueberry as much as I do, you’re going to want to try my lemon blueberry cupcakes next.